jackokring/KRTPluginA/README.md

 ---
 * Out `OUT`

 Classic organ harmonics.
-Add a little phase modulation weighted more for the base harmonics, and make some interesting timbral textures.
+Add a little phase modulation weighted more for the base harmonics, and make some interesting timbrel textures.
 Hold on to your base bins.
 To not weight the phase modulation gets harmonically (n+1) very fast.

 I
 ===